zuzanadobes/DRLND-Project-Continuous-Control/REPORT.md

 * Learning rate 1e-4 for actor and 3e-4 for critic
 * Ornstein-Uhlenbeck noise
 * 20% droput for critic
+*** Please check this ****

 ### Reward plot

 A plot of rewards per episode is included to illustrate that either:

-Results from the "Reacher" environment, 20 agents, goal of average above 30, 100 episodes :
+Results from the "Reacher" environment, 20 agents, goal of average above 30, 100 episodes can be found in the analytics notebook ContinuousControl.ipynb

 (Option) The number of episodes needed to solve the environment: ### (Option) A plot of rewards per episode is included to show rewards received as the number of episodes reaches: ###